adasprilla/TouchPad-Gestures/README.md

 2. Ensure you have followed the installation instructions here carefully.
-The most common mistake is that you have not added your user to the _input_ group and re-logged in as described above.
+The most common mistake is that you have not added your user to the _input_ group and rebooted your system as described above.

 3. Perhaps temporarily remove your custom configuration to try with the default configuration.